What Is The Recovery Period After Wisdom Tooth Extractions?

 The Recovery period after removing Wisdom teeth can be as little as 1-2 days of moderate soreness with intermittent throbbing pain.
 The soreness and throbbing pain will decrease to minor soreness from days 3-7.
 The soreness and throbbing is usually controlled by prescription strength Ibuprofen and pain medication.

-The Wisdom Tooth Removal Technique used by the Oral Surgeon is a huge factor in the Recovery Period After Wisdom Tooth Extractions.
+The Wisdom Tooth Removal Technique used by the Dental Surgeon is a huge factor in the Recovery Period After Wisdom Tooth Extractions.